 Combine cider and maple for the perfect fall festive gravy for your pot roast.
-Pair this tender pot roast with butternut squash for a hearty meal for a weeknight meal.
+Pair this tender pot roast with butternut squash for a hearty meal.

 3/4 teaspoon pepper

 4 teaspoons olive oil, divided

 1 cup beef broth